-Parameter Comment Igniter on duringPilot Flame Establishing Period or First half of PFEP This parameter is not needed and ignored if DBI (Direct Burner Ignition) is sel Otherwise the igniter may be on throughout the PFEP, or only during the first I • 2 seconds for a 4 second PFEP time, • 5 seconds for a 10 second PFEP time, • 7 seconds for a 15 second PFEP time.
+Parameter Comment Igniter on during Pilot Flame Establishing Period or First half of PFEP This parameter is not needed and ignored if DBI (Direct Burner Ignition) is selected.
+Otherwise the igniter may be on throughout the PFEP, or only during the first half of it: 2 seconds for a 4 second PFEP time, 5 seconds for a 10 second PFEP time, 7 seconds for a 15 second PFEP time.
 When the igniter is external, it is on continuously during the defined period.
-He the igniter is selected as the internal spark generator then, during its on time a this parameter, it actually is intermittently on, then off, then on, then off, with e lasting 1/4 second.
-(This is done because flame cannot be sensed while the ig to hardware limitations, so flame sense and igniter spark are done alternatetly second rate.)
+However when the igniter is selected as the internal spark generator then, during its on time as defined by this parameter, it actually is intermittently on, then off, then on, then off, with each state lasting 1/4 second.
+(This is done because flame cannot be sensed while the igniter is on, due to hardware limitations, so flame sense and igniter spark are done alternatetly at a 1/4 second rate.)
 Pilot type Interrupted, Intermittent, DBI, Direct Burner Ignition Pulsed Preignition time hr:mm:ss Pilot flame establishing period (PFEP) 4, 10, or 15 seconds This parameter is ignored if DBI is selected.
 Otherwise there are three choices for the duration of PFEP: 4, 10, or 15 seconds.
 Flame must be on at the end of this period or a response occurs (see "Ignite failure response" on page 60).